PixelsCollective/SimpleJSONView/README.md

 # SimpleJSONView

-SimpleJSONView is a stable and powerful alternative to XCode's default form editor For anyone interested in licensing SimpleJSONView, contact pixelscollective@gmail.com
+SimpleJSONView is a stable and powerful alternative to XCode's default form editor.
+For anyone interested in licensing SimpleJSONView, contact pixelscollective@gmail.com